Challenges and solutions: commissioning social care during COVID-19

 - Professionals being redeployed has shown how skills can be utilised in different settings and helped increase their understanding and support for skills across the system.

-- ASC department investing in community neighbourhoods to understand and gather live research on the needs of social economy organisations and supporting whatever the response they develop through coproduction and openness and trusting that.
+- ASC department investing in community neighbourhoods to understand and gather live research on the needs of social enterprise organisations and supporting whatever response they develop through co-production and openness and trusting that.

 Early, frequent, and supportive communication with providers has been highly valued.
 The examples below are just a few of many demonstrating the benefits and practical steps to support this – some commissioner-led, some provider-led.

 We started with communication with providers to understand their situation.
 We rang all providers, not just commissioned ones and then set up a website to collate all issues and information.
 People really appreciated being asked.
 It went a long way to getting a good partnership set up.Somerset